Orlando Arcia Player Props: Braves vs. Cardinals

 - Arcia hit .244 with nine doubles, nine home runs and 21 walks.

-- Arcia drove in a run in 21 of 72 games last year, with multiple RBIs in nine of them.
+- Arcia drove in a run in 29.2% of his 72 games last season, with two or more RBIs in 12.5% of those contests (nine).
 He drove in three or more runs in one game.

-- He scored a run in 22 of 72 games last season, with multiple runs in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.